chezzycheddars/yixuan-sun-portfolio/curiosity/README.md

 - Adaptability across different disciplines
 - Creativity and problem-solving
 - Perseverance in mastering new skills
+- Collaboration and teamwork (when working with friends on projects)

 ## Reflection
 Exploring diverse activities has helped me build a **broad skill set and an inventive mindset**.
 Whether it’s dance, animation, or coding, I enjoy experimenting, learning independently, and finding connections between my interests.